jajf 2017 project

 "Lastly, I wish to render the ocean a collective societal subconscious, and— for the experience of the viewer— use light to simulate the experience of being underwater."

-From October 27 through November 4, 2017, Katrina's completed Fellowship project, entitled The Body Reef, was exhibited in the downstairs space at Envoy Enterprises at 87 Rivington Street in New York City.
+From October 27 through November 4, 2017, Katrina's completed Fellowship project, entitled The Body Reef, was exhibited at Envoy Enterprises at 87 Rivington Street in New York City.